 Joykirat Singh

-I’m Joykirat Singh, an incoming PhD student in the Computer Science Department at the University of North Carolina at Chapel Hill and will be advised by Prof. Mohit Bansal.
-Currently I am working at Microsoft Research India as a Research Fellow, working under the mentorship of Dr. Akshay Nambi.
+I’m Joykirat Singh, a first-year PhD student in the Computer Science Department at the University of North Carolina at Chapel Hill, where I am advised by Prof. Mohit Bansal.

 Previously, I served as a Research Assistant at the Indian Institute of Technology (IIT) Delhi, working alongside Dr. Tanmoy Chakraborty and Dr. Soumen Chakrabarti on various research projects.